coffeeNtv/VihcGAN/README.md

 # VihcGAN
-This is the code base for "Virtual immunohistochemistry by conditional generative adversarial networks"  The code will be released after acceptance.
+This is the code base for "Virtual immunohistochemistry by conditional generative adversarial networks".
+The code will be released after acceptance.

 Thank you for your attention.